Jerry Lewis: Teaming with Dean Martin

-Solo period
+Solo performances and live shows

 After ending his partnership with Martin in 1956, Lewis and his wife Patty took a vacation in Las Vegas to consider the direction of his career.
 He felt his life was in a crisis state: "I was unable to put one foot in front of the other with any confidence.
-I was completely unnerved to be alone".
+I was completely unnerved to be alone."
 While there, he received an urgent request from his friend Sid Luft, who was Judy Garland's husband and manager, saying that she couldn't perform that night in Las Vegas because of strep throat, and asking Lewis to fill in.
 Lewis had not sung alone on stage since he was five years old, twenty-five years before.

 He delivered jokes and clowned with the audience while Garland sat off-stage, watching.
-He then sang a rendition of a song he'd learned as a child, "Rock-a-Bye Your Baby with a Dixie Melody" along with "Come Rain or Come Shine".
+He then sang a rendition of a song he had learned as a child, "Rock-a-Bye Your Baby with a Dixie Melody" along with "Come Rain or Come Shine."
 Lewis recalled, "When I was done, the place exploded.
-I walked off the stage knowing I could make it on my own".
+I walked off the stage knowing I could make it on my own."
 At his wife's urging, Lewis used his own money to record the songs on a single.
 Decca Records heard it, liked it and insisted he record an album for them.
-The single of Rock-a-Bye Your Baby went to No. 10 and the album Jerry Lewis Just Sings went to No. 3 on the Billboard charts, staying near the top for four months and selling a million and a half copies.
+The single of "Rock-a-Bye Your Baby" went to No. 10 and the album Jerry Lewis Just Sings went to No. 3 on the Billboard charts, staying near the top for four months and selling a million and a half copies.

-With the success of that album, he recorded the additional albums More Jerry Lewis (an EP of songs from this release was released as Somebody Loves Me), and Jerry Lewis Sings Big Songs for Little People (later reissued with fewer tracks as Jerry Lewis Sings for Children).
+With the success of that album, he recorded additional albums More Jerry Lewis (an EP of songs from this release was released as Somebody Loves Me), and Jerry Lewis Sings Big Songs for Little People (later reissued with fewer tracks as Jerry Lewis Sings for Children).
 Non-album singles were released, and It All Depends On You hit the charts in April and May 1957, but peaked at only No. 68.
 Further singles were recorded and released by Lewis into the mid-1960s.
 But these were not Lewis's first forays into recording, nor his first appearance on the hit charts.
 During his partnership with Martin, they made several recordings together, charting at No. 22 in 1948 with the 1920s That Certain Party and later mostly re-recording songs highlighted in their films.
-Also during the time of their partnership, but without Martin, he recorded numerous novelty-comedy numbers for adults as well as records specifically intended for the children's market.